gdecuir1/ibm-tech-sales-training-project/README.md

 ## 🎯 Overview

-Solution Arena is an immersive training platform designed to help IBM sales professionals master the art of solution selling through realistic, scenario-based learning.
+IBM DealSprint is an immersive training platform designed to help IBM sales professionals master the art of solution selling through realistic, scenario-based learning.
 The platform features adaptive difficulty progression, comprehensive portfolio coverage, and intelligent scenario selection to ensure optimal learning outcomes.

-### Why Solution Arena?
+### Why IBM DealSprint?

 Traditional IBM training methods like **watsonx workshops** and **Seismic customer interaction simulations** are comprehensive but often **too lengthy** for quick practice sessions.
 Sales professionals need a way to get **fast reps** and build intuitive decision-making skills without committing hours to each training session.

-**Solution Arena solves this by:**
+**IBM DealSprint solves this by:**
 - ⚡ **Quick Practice** - Complete scenarios in 3-6 minutes vs. 30-60 minute workshops
 - 🎯 **Focused Learning** - Each scenario targets specific skills and concepts
 - 🔄 **High Volume Reps** - Complete 10+ scenarios in a typical session